Placerville Wrongful Death Lawyer

 - Let the family know you are there for them by calling, visiting, or sending a sympathy card or flowers if you cannot be there in person.

 - Grieving people often forget to eat or have no appetite.
 Bring over food, send an order from a restaurant, or offer to cook.
 The family will appreciate your effort.

 - Run errands and offer to drive them.
-Offer to take children to school or pick them up, drive a family member to the grocery store, and other errands of this type.
+Offer to take children to school or pick them up, drive a family member to the grocery store, and do other errands.

 - Help around the home.
-Cutting the grass without being asked, offering to babysit, servicing the family car, and other things that need to be done are helpful and appreciated.
+Cutting the grass without being asked, offering to babysit, servicing the family car, and other things needed are helpful and appreciated.

 - Offer to go along when funeral and burial arrangements are being made.
-This can be one of the most difficult times a grieving person may face.
-Having someone else along is comforting.
+This can be one of the most challenging times a grieving person may face, and having someone else along is comforting.

 - Don't neglect the family after the funeral and burial.
 People can grieve for a long time.
 Calling and visiting and continued offers of help are appreciated.

-Wrongful death is one that results from negligence or misconduct.
-The loss of a family member can occur in several different ways.
-All of them fall under personal injury law.
+Wrongful death results from negligence or misconduct.
+The loss of a family member can occur in several different ways, all of which fall under personal injury law.
 Some of the most common causes of wrongful death are:

 - Truck crashes are especially dangerous because of the size and weight of the vehicle.
 Underride/override accidents, jackknifing, and rollovers cause many fatalities.

-- Pedestrian collisions often happen when a motorist makes an illegal turn, is speeding or distracted while driving.
+- Pedestrian collisions often happen when a motorist makes an illegal turn, is speeding, or is distracted while driving.

 - Motorcycle accident fatalities are often caused by motorists who turn in front of them or speed through a traffic light.